Changing careers can be challenging.

-Let me warn you in advance: You will experience failure during your career.
+Let me warn you: You will experience failure during your career.

 Your work will get rejected.
 You will get a bad review.
-You may even get fired.
-You must be able to dust yourself off, self-reflect and bounce back stronger than ever.
+Also, you may even get fired.
+And you must be able to dust yourself off, self-reflect, and bounce back stronger than ever.